-Similarly, the ongoing Russia-Ukraine conflict, other geopolitical tension and macroeconomic events such as financial institution failures cause increased uncertainty and strain on the global economy.
-Such events and circumstances are subject to fluctuations and may exacerbate other risks described in this "Risk Factors" section or otherwise directly or indirectly impact our business in unpredictable ways.
+Similarly, the ongoing Russia-Ukraine conflict, conflict in the Middle East, other geopolitical tension and macroeconomic events such as financial institution failures cause increased uncertainty and strain on the global economy.
+Such events and circumstances are subject to significant volatility and may exacerbate other risks described in this "Risk Factors" section or otherwise directly or indirectly impact our business in unpredictable ways.